-The obligations under this interest rate swap agreement were assigned by UBS AG to Deutsche Bank AG, New York Branch, to Wells Fargo Bank, pursuant to novation transactions dated July 22, 2010.1, 2015.
+(1) The obligations under this interest rate swap agreement were assigned by Deutsche Bank AG, New York Branch, to Wells Fargo Bank, pursuant to novation transactions dated July 1, 2015.

 These interest rate swap agreements entail risk to Metropolitan.
 The counterparty may fail or be unable to perform, interest rates may vary from assumptions, Metropolitan may be required to post collateral in favor of its counterparties and Metropolitan may be required to make significant payments in the event of an early termination of an interest rate swap.
 Metropolitan believes that if such an event were to occur, it would not have a material adverse impact on its financial position.
 Metropolitan seeks to manage counterparty risk by diversifying its swap counterparties, limiting exposure to any one counterparty, requiring collateralization or other credit enhancement to secure swap payment obligations, and by requiring minimum credit rating levels.
 Initially swap counterparties must be rated at least "Aa3" or "AA-", or equivalent by any two of the nationally recognized credit rating agencies; or use a "AAA" subsidiary as rated by at least one nationally recognized credit rating agency.
 Should the credit rating of an existing swap counterparty drop below the required levels, Metropolitan may enter into additional swaps if those swaps are "offsetting" and risk-reducing swaps.
 Each counterparty is initially required to have minimum capitalization of at least \$150 million.
-See Note 5(f) in Appendix B - "THE METROPOLITAN WATER DISTRICT OF SOUTHERN CALIFORNIA INDEPENDENT AUDITOR'S REPORT FOR FISCAL YEAR ENDED JUNE 30, 2014-AND BASIC FINANCIAL STATEMENTS FOR THE NINE MONTHS ENDED MARCH 31, 2014 and 2013 (UNAUDITED), FISCAL YEARS ENDED JUNE 30, 2015 AND JUNE 30, 2014."
+See Note 5(f) in Appendix B - THE METROPOLITAN WATER DISTRICT OF SOUTHERN CALIFORNIA INDEPENDENT AUDITOR'S REPORT AND BASIC FINANCIAL STATEMENTS FOR FISCAL YEARS ENDED JUNE 30, 2015 AND JUNE 30, 2014 AND BASIC FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED SEPTEMPER 30, 2015 AND 2014 (UNAUDITED)."

 Early termination of an interest rate swap agreement could occur due to a default by either party or the occurrence of a termination event.
-As of March 31, June 30, 2015, Metropolitan would have been required to pay to its counterparties termination payments if some of its swaps were terminated on that date and would have been entitled to receive termination payments from its counterparties if other swaps were terminated.
-Metropolitan's net exposure to its counterparties for all such termination payments on that date was approximately \$9683 million.
-Metropolitan does not presently anticipate early termination of any of its interest rate swap agreements due to default by either party or the occurrence of a termination event.
+As of September 30, 2015, Metropolitan would have been required to pay to its counterparties termination payments if some of its swaps were terminated on that date and would have been entitled to receive termination payments from its counterparties if other swaps were terminated.
+Metropolitan's net exposure to its counterparties for all such termination payments on that date was approximately \$93 million.
+Metropolitan does not presently anticipate early termination event.
 However, effective June 28, 2012, Metropolitan exercised optional early termination provisions to terminate all or a portion of certain interest rate swap agreements totaling a notional amount of \$322 million.
-Effective February 12, 2014, Metropolitan exercised optional early termination provisions to terminate a portion of certain interest rate swap agreements, totaling a notional amount of \$147 million.
+Effective July 29, 2014, Metropolitan exercised optional early termination provisions to terminate a portion of certain interest rate swap agreements, totaling a notional amount of \$147 million.
 Effective July 29, 2014, Metropolitan optionally terminated portions of certain interest rate swap agreements totaling a notional amount of \$163 million.